 Amounts treated as compensation.
-The organization generally may be able to deduct otherwise nondeductible travel, meals, and entertainment expenses if the amounts are treated as compensation and reported on Form W-2 for an employee or Form 1099-MISC for an independent contractor.
+The organization generally may be able to deduct otherwise nondeductible travel, meals, and entertainment expenses if the amounts are treated as compensation meals, and entertainment expenses if the amounts are treated as compensation and reported on Form W-2 for an employee or Form 1099-MISC for an independent contractor.

 However, if the recipient is an officer or director, the deduction for otherwise nondeductible meals, travel, and entertainment expenses is limited to the amount treated as compensation.
 See section 274(e)(2) and Notice 2005-45, 2005-24 I.R.B.
-1228.
+1228, available at www.irs.gov/irb/2005-24_IRB/ar11.html.